Aerial Lift + Telehandler

 Unparalleled flotation and traction

-Through decreased ground pressure, Right Tracks increase an aerial lift’s/telehandler’s flotation by over 300%.
+Through decreased ground pressure, Right Tracks aerial lift tracks and custom telehandler tracks increase an aerial lift’s/telehandler’s flotation by over 300%.
 This added flotation prevents tire sink-age and allows our heavy duty grouser/tread design to maneuver equipment in any off-road application (mud, muskeg, snow, sand, etc).
 Specialized tires, chains or molded tracks may offer increased traction, but they do not provide the Right Track flotation that truly maximizes your lifts potential in off-road applications.
+Contact us today about our line of aerial lift tracks and custom telehandler tracks.

 Since all of our tracks are built of separate components, track grousers/tread can be easily replaced both quickly and affordably.
 With specialty tires, chains or molded rubber tracks (Matt Tracks) once a certain amount of wear has occurred they simply become a throw away.